Welcome to the Museum of Arrogant Hubris.

 AWM photo found by Spent Cartridge.

-B and C Squadrons, 2nd Cavalry Regiment [note – the C Squadron motto should read C’est La Guerre – this is war]
+B and C Squadrons, 2nd Cavalry Regiment [note – the C Squadron motto on the blue badge should read C’est La Guerre – this is war]

 Submitted on behalf of Trooper DJ Cummings